Distillation-Enabled Knowledge Alignment for Generative Semantic Communications of AIGC Images: Introduction

 \ifSingleColumn \else \fi

+\Copy{R2-1-1}{In this work, we focus on the AIGC provisioning task under a three-tier cloud-edge-user architecture.
+Each tier in the cloud-edge-user architecture plays a vital role in {the} AIGC provisioning task over {the} network.
+The cloud hosts large-scale GAI models with rich generation knowledge to meet user demands, while the user is the consumer of AIGC content.
+The edge provides distributed computing resources in close proximity to users and has been widely recognized as a key enabler of efficient networks~\cite{EdgeIntelligence_6GWhitePaper,3GPP_TR23748_MEC}.
+Notably, modeling the full cloud-edge-user architecture is important.
+A simplified cloud-edge structure overlooks the wireless network between the edge and users, which often constitutes the performance bottleneck~\cite{Zangooei23COMMAG_RAN}.
+In contrast, a cloud-user structure will place all computation in the cloud, leading to excessive network traffic, heavy cloud workload, and high end-to-end latency{,} especially {at} a large user scale~\cite{EdgeIntelligence_6GWhitePaper}.}

-Inspired by the general cloud-edge-user framework in~\cite{Xia25WCM_GAI}, we investigate the GSC system where a cloud server provides numerous AIGC images of a target subject to a mobile user via the wireless network hosted by an edge server.
-In~\cite{Xia25WCM_GAI}, the cloud-to-edge transmission of AIGC images follows the conventional communication paradigm, causing a significant burden on the Internet.
-In our work, the cloud-to-edge transmission adheres to the SC paradigm, resulting in full SC compliance.
-As shown in Fig.~\ref{fig_illu_1}, instead of transmitting AIGC images, the cloud transmits their core semantic information, i.e., the prompt text describing the target subject, to the edge, thereby significantly reducing the traffic load from megabytes to only a few hundred bytes.
-With the received prompt text, the edge leverages its local GAI model, namely the edge-GAI, to generate latent representations of images, and then transmits them to the user via the bandwidth-efficient JSCC-based scheme.
-Finally, the received latent representations are decoded by the user to reconstruct AIGC images.
-By this means, we significantly relieve the burden of AIGC provisioning on both the Internet and wireless networks while requiring no resource-intensive GAI models at the user side, thereby avoiding the prohibitive computational and energy costs imposed on the user.
+In the three-tier architecture in~\cite{Xia25WCM_GAI}, the edge leverages GSC to boost the wireless transmission between {the edge} and {the user}.
+However, the cloud-to-edge transmission in~\cite{Xia25WCM_GAI} still follows the conventional {communication} paradigm, imposing a significant burden on the backbone network.
+In comparison, we consider a GSC system where the cloud-to-edge transmission also adheres to the SC paradigm.
+As shown in Fig.~\ref{fig_illu_1}, instead of transmitting AIGC images, the cloud transmits their semantic information, i.e., the prompt text describing the target subject, to the edge, thereby reducing the traffic load from megabytes to only a few hundred bytes.
+The edge leverages its local GAI model, namely the edge-GAI, to generate latent representations of images, and then transmits them to the user via the bandwidth-efficient JSCC scheme.
+Finally, the received latent representations are decoded by the user to reconstruct AIGC images. \Copy{R2-1_2}{Built upon this three-tier architecture, our GSC system alleviates the burden on both the backbone and the wireless access {network}.} \Copy{R1-2}{Moreover, by exploiting edge-side generation close to the user, it reduces the computation load of the cloud and the service latency {for the user}. {Consequently}, it is suitable for bandwidth-limited backbone networks (e.g., satellite or maritime networks), cloud-to-edge offloading scenarios, and latency-critical AIGC applications.}